Skip to content

 Typed panes

 Terminals are not all the same.
-Quil understands pane types and gives each one context-aware behaviour.
+Quil understands pane types and gives each one context-aware behaviour — including a per-spawn setup dialog with directory browser and runtime checkboxes.

-• Four built-in pane types: Terminal, Claude Code, SSH, Stripe.
+• Five built-in pane types: Terminal, Claude Code, OpenCode (beta), SSH, Stripe.

 • Each type has its own resume strategy, error handler, and status line.